openqasm/openqasm/source/language/gates.rst

   0 & 0 & e^{-i\tau/2} & 0 \\
   0 & 0 & 0 & e^{i\tau/2} \end{array}\right).

-``gphase(γ)`` may optionally take qubit arguments to apply the phase directly to the qubit.
-This is typically used in conjunction with a gate modifier such as control.

 .. _sec:macros:

 Hierarchically defined unitary gates